gitaroktato/healthcheck-patterns/NOTES.md

 Retries?
 - Not necessary, healtcheck can retry itself if you give it a lease period.

+Fallbacks & Defaults?
+- Deep healthcheck might ruin the effect of fallbacks

 # Required patterns
 Timeouts
 - Either in application or at LB level